Ohio Survey Guide

 Frequently Asked Questions

-How do I verify that a land surveyor is licensed in Ohio?
+How do I find a licensed land surveyor in Ohio?

 What is the difference between a PLS and a PE in Ohio?